Mark H. Hayden Mark-et al. Logo

 Changing cookie settings can really mess up browsing and online forms etc.

-Chances of misuse are minimal and there are more reasons to worry about viruses and spyware than cookies.
+Chances of misuse are minimal and there are more reasons to worry about viruses, malware, and spyware than cookies.

 Feature articles from Other sites